Hansmu/nextjs/Readme.md

 You can add backend logic to Next.js.
 To do so add an `api` folder in the pages.
 Underneath that you can build the structure of the requests as you do with pages.
 You can use Node.js inside of those components.
 You export a function in them.

+If you build an application where your MongoDB-related code will execute frequently (e.g. the API route will be hit frequently), you might want to take advantage of MongoDB's "connection pooling" though.
+For this, simply remove all client.close() calls from your code.
+The connection will then NOT be closed and will be re-used across requests.